 Los Angelenos looking for an escape from the heat in the summer often escape for the weekend to Ventura, North of the city because it’s only an hour away.
 We went there in October during a heatwave.

 We were coming from the Northern end of the valley and took the 118 freeway through Moorpark to escape the traffic on the 101.
 It’s a picturesque drive through the country fields, farm stands, nurseries, and gentle hills of Ventura County.

 A short hop on the 126 freeway will land you almost smack in the middle of the charming and quirky downtown section of the city of Ventura.

-One reason we chose to spend the weekend in Ventura was that the Harvest Festival was taking place at the Ventura County Fairgrounds.
-We’d been to the Strawberry Festival in Oxnard and were expecting something similar with tent vendors and food trucks.
-The Harvest Festival was different and was housed in 3 large buildings at the fairgrounds.
-Each was packed to the gills with vendors selling gourmet food items, crafts, holiday decorations, clothing and more.
-It reminded me of our Christmas Market tour of Eastern and Central Europe the year before, without the majesty of the European backdrop.
+The Harvest Festival took place in 3 large buildings at the fairgrounds.
+Each was packed to the gills with vendors selling gourmet food items, crafts, holiday decorations, clothing, and more.
+It reminded me of our Christmas Market tour of Eastern and Central Europe without the atmosphere of a medieval backdrop.

-Despite the sticky heat, we made off with a ton of booty, and there were plenty of free food samples to sample.
-I bought homemade pasta, artichoke tapenade, natural marinades, scone mix with lemon and orange curd, and a cool little backpack, that I intend to take with me the next time I went to Europe.
+Despite that inconvenience, we made off with a ton of booty, and there were plenty of free food samples to sample.
+I bought homemade pasta, artichoke tapenade, natural marinades, scone mix with lemon and orange curd, and a cool lotus backpack.

 Air conditioning and a brew

-We headed downtown to find a place to hang out that had air conditioning and stopped in to have a cold glass of beer at Grapes and Hops.
+We headed downtown to find a place with air conditioning to chill out and stopped in to have a cold glass of beer at Grapes and Hops.
 It’s a trendy and “cool” beer and wine bar.
+Ahhh!
+What a relief!